 Local beach cleanup days are a great way to give back to the community and make our La Herradura & Almuñécar beaches nicer!

 We love living in La Herradura & Almuñécar!
 Living on the sea means that we are even more aware of the harm that single-use plastic (drinking straws, water bottles, snack bags, juice boxes), cigarette butts and lost fishing gear have on our little slice of paradise.
-Why not join us at a monthly beach cleanup?
+Why not join us at a scheduled beach cleanup?
 Bring the family and get involved in keeping our sea plastic free.
 Find out more here.

 Que ver en Almuñecar/ What to do in Almuñecar